 If your pain occurs due to a fracture or a dislocated joint, the team might recommend surgery.

-To receive treatment for ball of the foot pain, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To receive treatment for ball of the foot pain, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.